 - Mentioned in Red Dwarf, episode 4, where Arnold Rimmer explicitly points out the pyramids of Ancient Egypt as "proof" that there must be alien life in the universe.
 Lister retorts by replying that they moved such "massive blocks of stone" with the aid of "massive, massive whips".

-- Stargate SG-1 takes this to its logical extreme.
+- Stargate SG-1 (and its sequel Stargate Atlantis) takes this to its logical extreme.

 - This was alluded to when Daniel explained how there is a point in human history where humans suddenly stopped worshiping fire (a representation of the Ori) and started worshiping pure white light (a representation of the Ancients, which are angelic)